tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 <figure><a href="http://www.scriptorium.com/2017/03/tcworld-india-2017-focus-future/"><img src="images/isitafad.png"/></a><figcaption>Slide 29</figcaption></figure>

 Although I don't have more details about this part of her presentation, the word "fad" got me thinking.
 Is docs as code a fad?
 How exactly is the docs-as-code trend different from the wiki trend, which peaked about eight years ago and then floundered?

-## Rewind -- what exactly happened to the wiki trend?

 Let's turn back the clock a bit.
 About 8 years ago, many people in tech comm were excited about wikis.
 Why?
 Wikis allowed anyone to contribute to a body of information, without knowledge of anything more than a simple wiki syntax.